 This qualification reflects the roles of community services, case management and social housing workers involved in the managing, co-ordinating and/or delivering of person-centred services to individuals, groups and communities.

-To achieve this qualification, the candidate must have completed at least 100 hours of work as detailed in the Assessment Requirements of units of competency.
+To achieve this qualification, the candidate must have completed at least 100 hours of practical work as detailed in the Assessment Requirements of the units of competency.

 The following unit of competencies are covered in this course:

 |CHCCCS007||Develop and implement service programs||Core|

 |CHCDEV002||Analyse impacts of sociological factors on clients in community work and services||Core|

 |CHCMGT005||Facilitate workplace debriefing and support processes||Core|

 |CHCDIV003||Manage and promote diversity||Core|

 |CHCDIV002||Promote Aboriginal and/or Torres Strait Islander cultural safety||Elective|